Fish Journey Rock Art

 Underworld Journey Fish Rock Art

 The fish played a significant role in ancient beliefs about the afterlife, particularly in guiding the souls of the deceased through treacherous underworld waters.
 This is demonstrated in two examples of rock art from the Negev Desert, depicted in Fig. 2 and Fig. 3.

-Fig. 2 features symbols with specific meanings related to the fish’s journey.
+Fig.2 features symbols with specific meanings related to the fish’s journey.
+The meaning of the symbol is explained in the following paragraphs.
 Symbol 3 represents the fish carrying the souls, symbolized by sticks on its back, which represent the soul’s shade.
 Symbol 2 depicts the deceased souls being carried by the fish, while symbol 4, a line showing the crack in the rock, represents the exit from the underworld.
 Symbol 1 features a bird with three fingers, which represents its descent into the underworld to bring more souls for the ongoing journey.

-This scene is thought to represent the sun’s journey through the underworld, as described in the Egyptian myth known as the “Sun Journey.”
+This scene is copied from the Egyptian sun’s journey myth.
 The myth tells the story of the sun god Ra, who travels through the underworld each night to emerge in the east each morning.
-The snake in the rock art scene represents the forces of darkness that seek to hinder Ra’s journey, while the fish serves as a guide to transport the souls safely through the treacherous underworld.
-Overall, the scene is a vivid representation of the beliefs and mythology surrounding the afterlife and the journey of the soul in ancient times.
+The snake in the rock art scene represents the forces of darkness, similar to the role of the snake that hinders Ra’s journey, while the fish serves as a guide to transport the souls safely through the treacherous underworld.

 Rock art, which is a form of visual storytelling, can reveal much about the culture and beliefs of ancient civilizations.
 Although the art itself cannot speak, the images depicted within it tell a story about the essence of the recorded myth.
 The art serves as a visual representation of the spiritual journey and its challenges.